Trains in the UK

 |Train providers||Italo, Frecciarossa, Trenitalia, Frecciargento, Frecciabianca, Regionale Veloce, Intercity, Regionale or Intercity Notte|

-Read on for COVID-19 recommendations and policies for your Italo train ticket from Rome to Florence:
+These are Trenitalia's ticket policies for COVID-19 for the train from Rome to Florence:

 Do you know that trains are the core of transportation in Italy?
 Italy prides itself on the best and the fastest train in the world.
 Over fifty trains depart from Rome to Florence daily, with the three major train providers running from Rome to Florence.
 The high-speed trains; move at an average speed of 186 mph (300 km/h), making them efficient for fast, cheaper, and long-distance travel.
 Inter-city trains move within the city through major towns.
 They are efficient for business and work travel.